inventaire/docker-inventaire/README.md

 See also [Elasticsearch with Docker](https://www.elastic.co/guide/en/elasticsearch/reference/7.9/docker.html)

-### Quieting couchdb notice
+### Quieting CouchDB notice
-couchdb may warn constantly that `_users` database does not exist, [as documented](https://docs.couchdb.org/en/latest/setup/single-node.html), you can create de database with:
+CouchDB may warn constantly that `_users` database does not exist, [as documented](https://docs.couchdb.org/en/latest/setup/single-node.html), you can create de database with:

 `curl -X PUT http://127.0.0.1:5984/_users`